MicrosoftDocs/powerbi-docs/articles/powerbi-developer-migrate-from-powerbi-embedded.md

 > [AZURE.NOTE] You should register the application using the application *master* account.

 You will need to register an application as a native Azure application witn your Azure AD tenant.
 You can either register your application from the Power BI app registration tool, or directly within the Azure AD portal.
-For more information, see [Register a client app](powerbi-developer-register-a-client-app.md).
+For more information, see [Register an application](powerbi-developer-register-app.md).
 Make sure that you select **Native App** for the **App type**.

 ### Apply permissions to your application